GRONINGEN-MICROBIOME-CENTRE/SV_GWAS/README.md

 # Contents
 The code is organised in two folders:

-- microbiomeAnalysis contains scripts for gut microbial SV analysis and downstream microbiome-related analyses
+- microbiomeAnalysis contains scripts for the gut microbial SV analysis and downstream microbiome-related analyses
 - GWASAnalysis contains scripts for host genetics-related analyses, including association analyses and heritability

 ## Description of each folder